PlayStation Architecture

 Sony knew that 3D hardware could get very messy to develop for.
 Thus, their debuting console will keep its design simple and practical

-Although this may come with a cost!
+Although this may come at a cost!

 CPU